 - fence off exposed areas, including slurry pits - slurry is both a drowning and suffocation risk

 - remind children to stay away from edges - shortened to SAFE

 Children should never be allowed near tractors and farm machinery, whether they are in use or not.
 An adult should always closely supervise them.

 - park vehicles safely with the handbrake on

 - remove keys and keep them away from children

 - guard all moving parts of machinery

-- put safety measures in place when finished using machinery
+- put safety measures in place when you've finished using machinery

 Children aged between 7 and 16 should not be allowed on tractors or trailers unless you have done a full risk assessment and: